Parks & nature

 Wilford Clay Pits

 Wilford Clay Pits is a small nature reserve that’s also maintained by South Notts Wildlife Trust.
 You can reach it by continuing a short distance on Wilford Road past Wilwell Farm Cutting and turning right onto Landmere Lane just after the A52 flyover.
 The entrance to the nature reserve is up the hill on the left.
 Wilford Clay Pits is a Site of Special Scientific Interest and is especially noted for its range of aquatic species and wildflowers.
 Like Wilwell Farm Cutting, the site is maintained by a regular Working Party staffed by volunteers.
-Find out more at the South Notts Wildlife Trust website.
+To find out more, please visit the South Notts Wildlife Trust website.